Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 There was a developer somewhere that needed to solve the problem of how to scroll through a list of 10,000 items!

-Seriously imagine creating 10,000 views and loading them in RAM.
+Seriously, imagine creating 10,000 views and loading them in RAM.
 Sounds like a memory problem.
 Heck! imagine rendering the pixels that made up a list of table cells where each cell is 40 pixels tall...

 That's a 40,000 pixel tall images!
 If each cell were 320 pixels wide: